-The girl was born in 1923 in an East Texas town mere minutes away from the town in which she would die many years later--but still too soon.
+The girl was born in 1923 in an East Texas town mere minutes away from the town in which she would die--too young--many years later.
 Her father was artistic and made his living as a sign painter.
-I found his World War I draft registration online, and I imagine that it was the war that took him to Europe, where he met and married the girl's mother, born in Wales.
+I found his World War I draft registration online, and I imagine (don't know for sure) that he met and married the girl's mother, born in Wales, when the war took him to Europe.

 I've learned from an old city directory that in 1929 the girl's family, along with her father's mother, lived together in the Texas town where she was born.
 The girl had an older brother, and that year, 1929, a third child was born and died on the same day.
 Months later, at the time of the 1930 census, the family lived in a different house--minus the girl's father.
 I've never been able to find out where he was or why he was absent at the time.
 The girl's mother had bravely returned to work after the loss of her baby, working as a saleslady at a variety store, but by the time Thanksgiving of 1930 rolled around, she had died, too.
 She was only 31 years old.